-All new employees, except Emergency hires, shall establish their fitness for service with the Town by serving a ninety (90) working day probationary period.
+All new employees (not existing employees in new positions), except Emergency hires, shall establish their fitness for service with the Town by serving a ninety (90) working day probationary period.

 Probationary employees shall be eligible for participation in the Group Insurance Program if they meet the conditions of the program.